 Do you want to start a blog?
 Are you confused about the blogging platform?
-Every newbie bloggers have a question in mind – Blogger vs. WordPress?.
+Do every newbie bloggers have a question in mind – Blogger vs. WordPress?.

 If you want to start a blog, you have two options for the blogging platform, either Blogger or WordPress.
-Apart from this, you can go for Tumblr.
+Apart from this, you can go to Tumblr.